-All staff should also be aware that poor mental health can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+All staff should also be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
 Staff need to be aware that there may be a link between mental health problems and safeguarding issues.

-Only appropriately trained professionals should attempt to make a diagnosis of a poor mental health.
-Staff however, are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing poor mental health or be at risk of developing a recognized mental health concern.
+Only appropriately trained professionals should attempt to make a diagnosis of a mental health problem.
+Staff however, are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.